Deliberation Against Populism

 The goals of Social Science Works are the furthering of social inclusion and cohesion, the empowerment of disadvantaged groups, and the countering of populism and radicalism.
 We develop new deliberative ways for meaningful political participation and new ways to strengthen civic competences.
 The rise of political alienation and populism in almost all western democracies shows that currently not only deliberations with refugees are asked for.
 Also native citizens appear to have a need to deliberate and reevaluate the ideas, values, ideals and views that keep their societies together.

-Social Science Works has got a new deliberative project, made possible by Tolerantes Brandenburg: “Deliberation against Populism”.
-In collaboration with four students of the Alice Salomon Hochschule Berlin we will organize two deliberative events with in total 20 citizens from Brandenburg to discuss the problems that these citizens bother or trouble.
-Important goal of the project is to find new ways to get into contact with citizens that see themselves as political alienated or unrepresented, and to engage them again in the democratic discourse.
+In the project “Deliberation against Populism” we have organized two deliberative events with citizens from Brandenburg to discuss the problems that these citizens bother or trouble.
+Important goal of the project was to find new ways to get into contact with citizens that see themselves as political alienated or unrepresented, and to engage them again in the democratic discourse.

 Together with the participants we explore their take on current society – which problems, challenges, opportunities and perspectives they see, and how these hang together.
 We want to show and to experience that it is possible, useful, enlightening and even entertaining to discuss with other citizens fundamental values, ideas and perspectives.
 It is a general experience in citizenship, deliberation, reflection, civility, and social and political participation that hopefully will prepare the ground for many more deliberative exchanges.
 Important is to give room to the solution-oriented articulation of frustrations that might exist with regard political misrepresentation.
 Decisive is to give all participants a fair opportunity to articulate felt troubles and grievances, without the fear of stigmatization.